 - You can open multiple demat accounts with a single PAN.
 If you want to reduce the accounts and consolidate them to reduce your demat costs, you could transfer your holdings from all other accounts to one single account.

-- If you prefer keeping the trading and investment accounts separate, in that case too you will have to make the transfer from one demat account to another.
+- If you prefer keeping the trading and investment accounts separate, in that case too, you will have to make the transfer from one demat account to another.

 How To Transfer Shares From One Demat To Another Online

 You can transfer shares from one demat to another online by visiting the website of Central Depository Services (India) Limited (CDSL) or National Securities Depository Limited (NSDL).
-Once you log on the website, look for “Register Online” option and proceed with the transfer of shares.
-Provide the necessary details, print the form and submit it to your depository participant.
+Once you log on to the website, look for the “Register Online” option and proceed with the transfer of shares.
+Provide the necessary details, print the form, and submit it to your depository participant.
 On successful verification, a password would be generated and sent to your email.
 Use the credentials and proceed with the process of transfer of shares online without any hassle.